thejhoffman/project-gamma/journal/James.md

 * Showing person details
 * Adding dropdown to filter by price
 * Allowing the user the highlight an event to show gifts based of that event

+---

+## Weekend Bonus
+### 12/3/2022
+I spent some time on Saturday taking care of some small housekeeping items.
+I made some small adjustments to elements using bootstrap classes to make the look of the site more consistent across the board.

+### 12/4/2022
+The site was in a good spot and so I merged our development branch into the main branch.
+I wanted to test out the pipeline and see if I could get the site live on render and gitlab pages.
+I cleaned up every use of localhost in fetches to use an environment variable instead.

+I updated any code that was causing the lint test to fail.
+The unit tests still have not been completed yet by the entire team, so that aspect is still commented out on the gitlab yml file for now.

+Speaking of the unit tests, I did complete a test that checks all the endpoints for the age range, which was the endpoint that I solo wrote from earlier.

+After all that, I attempted to get the deployment working.
+The gitlab page was building and deploying correctly, which was good.
+However the render side was failing to build and deploy.

+Here is a list of issues that I came across before I got the deployment to render fully working:

+* ISSUE: ModuleNotFoundError: No module named 'authenticator'
+* FIX: I needed to update the production Dockerfile to copy all the needed contents inside the 'sample_service' folder, this included authenticator.py
+<br><br>
+* ISSUE: KeyError: 'DATABASE_URL'
+* FIX: The environment variable for the database was not configured.
+For our development environment, this was setup via the yml file and thus did not exist when render was using the production Dockerfile to build.
+To get this working, the fastapi that is hosted on render needed a way to connect to a database.
+Render also offers [databases to setup and use](https://render.com/docs/databases).
+I setup a postgreSQL database through render and added a DATABASE_URL environment variable on Render's dashboard for our fastapi service using the internal database url provided by render.
+<br><br>
+* ISSUE: KeyError: 'SIGNING_KEY'
+* FIX: This was another environment variable that needed set in the render dashboard for the authenticator to work.
+I also made sure to include any 3rd party keys at this stage as well.
+<br><br>
+* ISSUE: Render was deploying, but when using the site, I was running into CORS errors.
+* FIX: I needed to set the CORS_HOST environment variable to the hostname of our ghi gitlab page.

+---

+## Week 4
+### 12/5/2022